 If you are using Top Hat, see the instructions for Creating a Top Hat Test Student Account from Top Hat.
 Contact Top Hat support at firstname.lastname@example.org for an access key.
 Make sure to include your course join code in the email.

-If you are using IU Box or Google@IU Tools, only a regular IU individual or group account will be able to access them in student view.
+If you are using or Google at IU Tools, only a regular IU individual or group account will be able to access them in student view.
 To see those tools from a student perspective, you will need to add another person with a regular IU account (student, staff, or faculty) to the course site as a student and look over their shoulder.
 Remember to remove them from the course when you are finished checking.